Treating

 Perimenopause Treatment Australia: What to Expect

-All HRT and prescription medications recommended by Longevity Clinics are TGA-approved and prescribed by registered Australian medical practitioners.
-Compounded bioidentical hormones are also available where appropriate, prepared by accredited Australian compounding pharmacies.
+Any HRT and prescription drugs prescribed by Longevity Clinics have been approved by TGA and are prescribed by qualified Australian medical practitioners.
+Where suitable, compounded bioidentical hormones are also possible and have been prepared by one of the accredited Australian compounding pharmacies.